Multivariate subjective fiducial inference: Applications to multivariate cases

-which is the standard fiducial distribution for $\mu$ in this problem.
-On the other hand, if $\mu$ is known, a sufficient statistic for $\sigma^2$ is the variance estimator

-which will be treated as being $q(x)$.
-Defining $\Gamma$ as having a $\chi^2$ distribution with $n$ degrees of freedom implies that equation~(\ref{equ1}) can be expressed as

-meaning that the fiducial distribution of $\sigma^2$ is defined by
+meaning that the fiducial distribution of $\sigma^2$ is defined by:

-i.e.\ it is a scaled inverse $\chi^2$ distribution with $n$ degrees of freedom and scaling parameter equal to $\hat{\sigma}^2$, which again would be generally accepted as the standard fiducial distribution for the problem concerned.
+i.e.\ it is a scaled inverse $\chi^2$ distribution with $n$ degrees of freedom and scaling parameter equal to $\bm\hat{\sigma}^2$, which is the standard fiducial distribution of $\sigma^2$ for this problem conditional on $\mu$ being known.

-To verify that the full conditional distributions in equations~(\ref{equ5}) and~(\ref{equ6}) determine a joint distribution for $\mu$ and $\sigma^2$ we can use the analytical method outlined in Section~\ref{sec1}.
+To verify that the full conditional distributions of $\mu$ and $\sigma^2$ in equations~(\ref{equ5}) and~(\ref{equ6}) determine a joint distribution for $\mu$ and $\sigma^2$, we can use the simple analytical method outlined in the opening part of Section~\ref{sec1}.
 In particular, the full conditional distributions of the joint proper posterior distribution of $\mu$ and $\sigma^2$ that corresponds to choosing the prior density of $\mu$ and $\sigma^2$ to be the improper density $p(\mu,\sigma^2) \propto 1/\sigma^2$ are identical to the full conditionals in equations~(\ref{equ5}) and~(\ref{equ6}).
-Therefore, the conditional distributions in these equations determine a joint fiducial distribution for $\mu$ and $\sigma^2$ and by integrating over this joint distribution, it can be established that the marginal fiducial distribution for $\mu$ is defined by
+Therefore, the conditional distributions in these equations are compatible, and it is clear that the joint fiducial distribution for $\mu$ and $\sigma^2$ that they define must be unique.
+More specifically, by integrating over this joint distribution with respect to $\sigma^2$, it can be established that the marginal fiducial distribution of $\mu$ is defined by:

-where $s$ is the sample standard deviation, i.e.\ it is the familiar non-standardised Student $t$ distribution with $n-1$ degrees of freedom, location parameter equal to $\bar{x}$ and scaling parameter equal to $s/\sqrt{n}$, which again is the standard fiducial distribution for the case in question.
+where $s$ is the sample standard deviation, i.e.\ it is the familiar non-standardised Student $t$ distribution with $n-1$ degrees of freedom, location parameter equal to $\bar{x}$ and scaling parameter equal to $s/\sqrt{n}$, which indeed is the standard marginal fiducial distribution of $\mu$ for the problem of interest.